top of page

 These luxury Italian sports cars can cost a whopping $300,000.
 However, a 2018 German study showed that Ferrari makes about $80,000 per car sold — enough to buy a whole new car!
 This is allegedly one of the highest profits in the car industry, too.

-W, and Mercedes-Benz make about $10,500 for every car they sell, and Maserati closes the luxury car group with just $5,800.
+In the same German study, luxury automakers Audi, BMW, and Mercedes-Benz make about $10,500 for every car they sell, and Maserati closes the luxury car group with just $5,800.

 Just as with Ferrari, other high-end cars such as McLaren and Lamborghini cost a lot to produce.
 While their price tags may be $200,000, the manufacturing costs are almost as high.